rexsheikh/blackjack-trainer/documentation.md

    a. how many times can one split?
    b. better understand soft totals chart (is it a sum?)
    c. build a queue for split order operations

+5. admin:
+   - name: super
+   - login: super
+   - why can't admin see the other models?